isc-projects/kea/doc/guide/dhcp4-srv.rst

 Assuming a client asking for router and log servers options is assigned a lease from this subnet, it will get a lease for 20 minutes and a log-servers and routers value of 10.0.0.254.
-If the same client is assigned to the second subnet, it will get a 10- minute lease, a log-servers value of 1.2.3.4, and routers set to 192.0.2.1.
+If the same client is assigned to the second subnet, it will get a 10-minute lease, a log-servers value of 1.2.3.4, and routers set to 192.0.2.1.

 Local and Relayed Traffic in Shared Networks